yarduon/yarduon/README.md

 </br>
 </br>
 <p>I'm Yarduon, from Canary Islands, Spain and I've been a Full-stack Junior Developer since 2020.
-I describe myself as creative, self-taught, decisive, positive, reliable and a dreamer.
-I love to create things for the world and improve our lives.</p>
+I consider myself to be creative, self-educated, collaborative, flexible, driven, and resourceful.
+I have a passion for generating solutions that enhance our world and improve our quality of life.</p>
 <p>I am currently creating cool things for my portfolio, and I am looking right now for an internship.
 I am developing <a href="https://github.com/yarduon/mathcard">Mathcard</a>, a beautiful pseudo-scientific calculator totally customizable.</p>

 <img src="./img/banners/skills.png">